nais/doc/content/alerts/README.md

       severity: critical
 ```

-We also support e-mail as a receiver, check out a bigger example in the [alerterator-repo](https://github.com/nais/alerterator/blob/master/example/max_alerts.yaml).
-In the same folder we also have a set of [recommended-alerts](https://github.com/nais/alerterator/blob/master/example/recommended_alerts.yaml) for you to get started with.
+We also support e-mail as a receiver, check out a bigger example in the [alerterator repository](https://github.com/nais/alerterator/blob/master/example/max_alerts.yaml).
+In the same folder we also have a set of [recommended alerts](https://github.com/nais/alerterator/blob/master/example/recommended_alerts.yaml) for you to get started with.

 ### Fields/spec